 Oklahoma has the highest average low student loan debt with $25,856.

 SOURCE: THE INSTITUTE FOR COLLEGE ACCESS & SUCCESS

-Pennsylvania, New York, and Michigan have among the highest student loan debt per capita in the nation.
+Pennsylvania, New York, and Michigan are among the highest in student loan debt per capita.

 Arizona - $4,760